List of federal political parties in Canada

 United Party of Canada 2024 Social conservatism Grant Abraham Right-wing

 Eligible parties have applied to Elections Canada and met all of the legal requirements to be registered, other than running a candidate in a general election or by-election.[3]
 Such parties are eligible to run candidates in federal elections but will not be considered "registered" by Elections Canada until they have registered a candidate in an election or by-election.[3]
-As of September 2023, there are no eligible eligible parties.[2]
+There are currently no eligible parties at the federal level.

 At various points both the House of Commons and Senate have included non-party parliamentary groups, also called caucuses.
 These groups are unaffiliated with registered political parties, are not registered with Elections Canada, and do not run candidates in Canadian federal elections.
 Essentially, these parliamentary groups are equivalent to political parties in the legislative context, but do not exist in an electoral capacity.